bookball/bookball-site/terms-and-conditions.md

 ## B. User cancellation policy

-As a User, you can cancel your booking at Bookball at any time prior to the time of the game.
-If for any reason, you don't cancel your booking and you don't attend the reservation you have maid, the booking Fee you have paid, will still be charged.
+As a User, you can cancel a booking at Bookball at any time prior to the time of the game.
+If for any reason, you don’t cancel a booking and you don’t attend the booking you have maid, you can still be charged.

-If you cancel a booking until 10 hours prior to the time of the game, the Booking Fee you've paid is automatically refunded at your credit card.
+If you cancel a booking until 10 hours prior to the time of the game, you will not be charged for cancelling the booking.

-If you cancel a booking within the 10 hours prior to the game, you will loose the Booking Fee you paid, unless the club where you booked the venue accepts to refund you in total.

-Between 10 hours prior to the game and the time of the game, if you wish to cancel a booking and still be refunded, you, at your own account and risk, have to directly contact the club by telephone and ask for that refund.
-The club is not obligated to refund you.
-They can do it, but it's up to them to decide if they are willing to refund you or not.
+If you cancel a booking within the 10 hours prior to the game, the Club where you have made the booking is allowed to charge you partially or the entire booking.
+Between 10 hours prior to the game and the time of the game, if you wish to cancel a booking and avoid being charged, you, at your own account and risk, have to directly contact the club by telephone and agree with them on the conditions of the cancellation.

-## C. Third Party Service Providers cancellation policy
+## C. Club's cancellation policy

-Third party service providers ("_Service Providers"_) can cancel a booking at any time prior to the time of the game.
-If they cancel a booking, you will be automatically refunded in total.

-When a Service Provider cancels a booking, you receive a notification on your Bookball Account, and you can book another venue from another Service Provider available at Bookball.
+Every Club at Bookball can cancel a booking at any time prior to the time of the game.
+When a Club cancels a booking, you receive a notification on your Bookball Account, and you can instantly book another venue from another Club available at Bookball.

 ## D. Cancellation policy disclaimer

-BOOKBALL ONLY GRANTS THE BOOKING FEE REFUND IF THE CANCELLATION OCCURS UNTIL 10 HOURS PRIOR TO THE TIME OF THE GAME.

-BETWEEN 10 HOURS PRIOR TO THE TIME OF THE GAME AND THE TIME OF THE GAME, ONLY THE CLUB HAS THE AUTHORITY TO ACCEPT A CANCELLATION WITH FULL REFUND.

-IT'S YOUR OWN RESPONSIBILITY TO CONTACT THE CLUB IF YOU WISH TO CANCEL A BOOKING 10 HOURS PRIOR TO THE TIME OF THE GAME, AND STILL BE REFUNDED.
-BOOKBALL HAS NO LIABILITY OR RESPONSIBILITY ON SUCH MANNER TO ENSURE YOUR FULL REFUND.
+BOOKBALL HAS NO RESPONSIBILITY OR LIABILITY FOR DISPUTES OF ANY KIND BETWEEN USERS AND THIRD PARTY SERVICE PROVIDERS REGARDING ANY KIND OF CANCELLATION.

+IF YOU DO NOT COMPLY WITH THESE RULES, BOOKBALL HAS THE RIGHT TO CANCEL YOUR ACCOUNT AT ANY TIME WITHOUT PREVIOUS NOTICE AND CHARGE YOU FOR ANY INCONVENIENCE.